wp-plugins/worker/readme.txt

 = I have problems adding my site =

-Make sure you use the latest version of the worker plugin on the site you are trying to add.
-If you do, sometimes deactivating and activating it again will help.
-If you still have problems, [contact us](http://managewp.com/contact "ManageWP Contact").
+Make sure you use the latest version of the Worker plugin on the site you are trying to add.
+If you still have problems, check our dedicated [FAQ page](http://managewp.com/user-guide/faq/my-sites-fail-to-addload-to-managewp "Add site FAQ") or [contact us](http://managewp.com/contact "ManageWP Contact").

-= I have problems installing new plugins or upgrading WordPress through ManageWP =

-ManageWP Worker relies on properly set file permissions on your server.
-See the [user guide](https://managewp.com/user-guide#ftp "ManageWP user guide") for more tips.